 Perquisites.
 Our named executive officers generally do not receive perquisites, other than Mr. Westerhout.
-In May 2022, we entered into an employment agreement with Mr. Westerhout (the Employment Agreement), who serves as our vice president and resides in The Netherlands, which contains terms and conditions more typical of European executives.
+The employment agreement with Mr. Westerhout (Employment Agreement), who serves as our vice president and resides in The Netherlands, contains terms and conditions more typical of European executives.
 The Employment Agreement provides, among other things, that Mr. Westerhout is entitled to receive, on a monthly basis, a tax free reimbursement allowance of EUR 150, as well as home internet and car lease allowances.
-See Footnote 3 in "Executive Compensation 2022 Summary Compensation Table" for more information.
+See Footnote 3 in "Executive Compensation - 2023 Summary Compensation Table" for more information.